 This concept fascinated and resonated with me, and I found myself wondering what my Sanctuary would be?
 What was my safe place?
 If I needed to run in times of trouble or discontent, where would I go?
 I quickly realized my own fondness for nature and the solitude and strength that Mother Nature provided.
 This was a very primal pull I was feeling, an instinct of survival, like returning to the days of early human existence.
-Certainly though, my vague ideas existed more in my dreams than in real life, and Sanctuary for me became a place that is as dark and mysterious as it is bright and hopeful.
+Certainly, though, my vague ideas existed more in my dreams than in real life, and Sanctuary for me became a place that is as dark and mysterious as it is bright and hopeful.

 Spending time in nature, often in profound wonder, brings peace of mind during troubling times.
 It is an escape; a safe place where one can become intimate with the elements that surround you.
 These are the opportunities to take in views that help to explore your thoughts and perceptions, and how you see your own place in this world.
-These images are representative of home, and finding beauty in the often darker and fractured recesses of the mind.
-Each image is a mysterious place, both real and unreal, captured from the safety of my own imagination.
+These images are representative of home and finding beauty in the often darker and fractured recesses of the mind.
+Each image is a mysterious place, both real and unreal, recorded from the safety of my own imagination.
 Each has become my own Sanctuary.

 This project employs my often preferred way of seeing the world, by using expired Polaroid positive/negative film to achieve the final look of my prints.
 This film gives me the fractured, flawed, and ambiguous look and feel of my dreams, memories, and ideas kept in the darker recesses of my mind.